Uniform

 Year 1 – Year 6 Uniform

-(may be worn by girls in summer although parents should remember these may not be suitable for all activities) |
+• Blue check Summer dresses (may be worn by girls in summer although parents should remember these may not be suitable for all activities)

-School fleeces & cagoules are also available | Blue or Black |
+• Blue or Black school fleeces & cagoules are also available

 Foundation Stage Uniform

-(preferably velcro fastener) |
+• Trainers (preferably velcro fastener)

 Sportswear, including football shirts, denims, jeans and fashion clothing and footwear are not allowed.

-Children having swimming lessons will also need a swimming costume (not bikini) or swimming trunks (not shorts) and a towel.
+Children having swimming lessons will need a swimming costume (not bikini) or swimming trunks (not shorts) and a towel.

 Long hair should be tied back, and the School discourages some specific hairstyles, for example shaved lines or coloured hair.